luaymatalka/skin-lesion--image-classification/README.md

 A <a href='https://www.sciencedaily.com/releases/2018/05/180528190839.htm#:~:text=In%20level%20I%2C%20the%20dermatologists,CNN%20detected%2095%25%20of%20melanomas'>study</a> performed in 2018 asking 58 international dermatologists to classify 100 dermoscopic images as being benign or a melanoma (the most deadly of all skin cancers).
 The dermatologists detected 86.6% of melanomas on average, and 71.3% of benign moles.
 As seen in the results section, our best model achieved a 90% recall for the malignant class (compared to 86.6% in the study) and 79% for the benign class (compared to the 71.3% in the study).
 This is a promising result and can continue to improve with further hyperparameter tuning.

+## Recommendations:

+I recommend that this model is used to assist primary-care physicians and dermatologists, who constitute the front line in melanoma detection, in diagnosing malignant skin cancers.
+Due to the high recall/sensitivity scores in the malignant class, the probability of a false negative test is quite low.
+However, the model should not be used as the deciding factor in making a diagnosis.

 ## Future Work:

 I believe that the model scores can continue to improve with further hyperparameter tuning and the availability of more images.
 However, larger computing power is required in order to utilize automated systems such as the keras tuner or gridsearch cross-validation to find and optimize hyperparameters.
 Once higher scores are achieved, the model can be then be deployed via a mobile app to facilitate access and use of this technology.